Ideas from the experts and the trenches, these creative consequences for kids will mean you’re never disappointed with the age-old “time-out” again.

 I might ask: How are you showing love in this situation?
 Is there something that you could do to be more loving?
 When you didn’t pick up that shoe on the stairs, do you think you showed love and concern for the well-being of your family who might trip over it?

 The Bible says that the greatest commandment is love.
-Teaching our kids to put this at the foundation of their choices reinforces this truth and it helps kids to understand the WHY behind obedience.
+Teaching our kids to put this at the foundation of their choices reinforces this truth and it helps kids to understand the importance of obedience.

 If you can’t find your shoes, mom will help you find them, but there will be a finder’s fee.